 US Statesman and General, Colin Powell lead via the Situational model.

-He has displayed different leadership skills in different events throughout his career, depending on the skills and standard of his team.
-He is open to receiving feedback and ideas, and focuses on communicating clearly.
+He has displayed different leadership skills in different events throughout his career, depending on the skills and standards of his team.
+He is open to receiving feedback and ideas and focuses on communicating clearly.

 Churchill Leadership Traits

 Churchill was what is known as a transformational and charismatic leader.

 He offered unrivaled communication and motivational skills that helped him lead a nation through war.
 Churchill was a passionate and dedicated man who had the vision to better his country.
 He was a courageous leader with a willingness to take action.

 Hillary Clinton Leadership Traits